toriihq/handbook/quality/qa_without_qa.md

 > our job is not to code
 > our job is not to test
-> we are sotware engineers
+> we are software engineers
 > we SHIP software that SOLVES problems

 ## Why?